-1.11 'Two Dog Workers':
+1.9 Two Dog Workers

-(a) in an attempt to encourage new members and to help existing members (due to work commitments, health issues, or as Council deems fit), competitors may make application to become Two Dog Workers at any time and be able to nominate no more than two dogs in the last two rounds of the Open/Improver draw.
-If the Improver event is run separately, their dogs are to be entered in the last two rounds of the Open draw.
+(a) In an attempt to encourage new members and to help existing members (due to work commitments, health issues, or as Council deems fit), competitors may nominate as Two Dog Workers at any time.

+- (b) They will be able to nominate no more than two dogs in the last two rounds of the Open/Improver draw.
+If the Improver event is run separately, their dogs are to be entered in the last two rounds of the Open draw. - (c) Competitors who wish to enter a trial as a two dog worker must state this on their entry form. - (d) Two Dog Workers will not lose their status if they are able to attend an entire trial and compete with more than two dogs.